Speak to a personal injury solicitor today

-We have helped injured people in Crowborough, East Sussex and throughout the UK get compensation for:
+We have helped injured people in Crowborough, East Sussex and throughout the UK get the compensation they need.

 Can I make a claim?

 If you have been hurt in an accident that was not your fault, you should be able to claim financial compensation.
 To make a successful claim, your injury must have happened:

 - another person was at least partly to blame, and;

 - that person owed you a duty of care.

 Are there any other points to consider?